Welcome to my place . . . Copenhagen

 A trip to Tivoli gardens - which inspired Disney World - is obligatory for visitors, says Daniel Joseph Barry

 Daniel Joseph Barry from Athea, Co Limerick with his wife Henriette and daughters Sarah and Mia.

 Daniel Joseph Barry from Athea, Co Limerick, first arrived in Denmark in 1991 as an exchange student from DIT Kevin Street.
 He fell in love with local woman Henriette and has been in Denmark ever since.
 He has two daughters, Sarah and Mia, who are 15 and 13.
 In Denmark, he has built a career in telecoms and IT with several high-tech companies, where he today works in strategy and innovation.

-Where is the first place you always bring people to when they visit Copenhagen in summer?
+Where is the first place you always bring people when they visit Copenhagen?

-Where do you recommend for a meal eaten out doors on a sunny day?
+Where do you recommend for a great meal that gives a flavour of Copenhagen?

 Where is the best place to get a sense of Copenhagen’s place in history?

 Take a canal tour of Copenhagen, which leaves from Nyhavn, which is one of the best ways of seeing all the major sites, like The Little Mermaid, the queen’s palace of Amalienborg, the Opera House and houses of parliament at Christiansborg.
 During the trip you will be introduced to a lot of sites that will give you a flavour of Copenhagen’s history.